-Public educational facilities are located in and around the subject area, and include a number of K-12 schools within the Pendergast Elementary, Tolleson Union High School, and Dysart Unified School Districts.
-There are no higher education facilities within the boundaries of the subject neighborhood, although Estrella Mountain Community College is located at the northwest corner of Thomas Road and Dysart Road west of the subject neighborhood.
-Arizona State University West Campus also serves the subject neighborhood and is located several miles to the north at 43rd Avenue and Thunderbird Road in Phoenix.
+Public educational facilities are located around the subject area and include a number of K-12 schools within the Nadaburg Unified School District.
+There are no higher education facilities within the boundaries of the subject neighborhood, Arizona State University West Campus serves the subject neighborhood and is located several miles to the southeast at 43rd Avenue and Thunderbird Road in Phoenix.